ninrod/dotfiles/README.md

 ### Custom binds

-* for binds, my vimrc file is authoritative.
+* To check out what binds I use in this config, my vimrc file is authoritative.

 ## TMUX: the terminal multiplexer